a) a large glass with a wide mouth and a lid (very clean and without any smell);

 Serving them to fry

-In the case of a litter of bettas, with the vinegar worms washed and transferred to the second glass, use a spoon or dropper and drop them on the nest, around it and in the surroundings so that the fry can hunt them, and feed.
+In the case of a litter of bettas, with the vinegar eels washed and transferred to the second glass, use a spoon or dropper and drop them on the nest, around it and in the surroundings so that the fry can hunt them, and feed.

 Good luck with your culture!